JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-LargeTenant` - A large tenant is a tenant with more than ~500 Subscriptions - the HTML output for large tenants simply becomes too big.
 Using this parameter the following parameters will be set: -PolicyAtScopeOnly $true, -RBACAtScopeOnly $true, -NoResourceProvidersDetailed $true, -NoScopeInsights $true
   * `-HtmlTableRowsLimit` - Although the parameter `-LargeTenant` was introduced recently, still the html output may become too large to be processed properly.
 The new parameter defines the limit of rows - if for the html processing part the limit is reached then the html table will not be created (csv and json output will still be created).
 Default rows limit is 20.000
   * `-AADGroupMembersLimit` - Defines the limit (default=500) of AAD Group members; For AAD Groups that have more members than the defined limit Group members will not be resolved
-  * `-NoResources` - Will speed up the processing time but information like Resource diagnostics capability and resource type statistic (featured for large tenants)
+  * `-NoResources` - Will speed up the processing time but information like Resource diagnostics capability, resource type stats, UserAssigned Identities assigned to Resources is excluded (featured for large tenants)
   * `-StatsOptOut` - Opt out sending [stats](#stats)
   * `-NoSingleSubscriptionOutput` - Single __Scope Insights__ output per Subscription should not be created